-Alice sat in the large bay window that overlooked the driveway and gardens, dwarfed by that cavernous shell of glass and wood.
+Alice sat in the large bay window that overlooked the driveway and gardens, a small figure dwarfed by that cavernous shell of glass and wood.
 She was still and quiet, watching the rain smeared against the window by the relentless wind.
-Quivering rivers of inky night flowed sideways, like fingers of the storm feeling for a way in.
+Quivering rivers of inky night flowing sideways, like fingers of the storm feeling for a way in.
 Pulling a cigarette from her lips, she stretched out two smoking fingers to the glass and traced along the water’s course until she reached the edge of the frame.
 Alice’s hand settled on the latch.
 The security lamps clicked off and the scene ahead of her was replaced with her own gloomy reflection.
 She stared into her own eyes, dark circles in dark circles, and then turned the latch, opening the room to the storm.
-She pulled her legs up onto the sill, crouched and pressed her face into the liquid wind, leaning out into the storm.
-Her hair whipped about her, the rain striking her one cheek while cold fresh streams ran down the other.
-There was an iron tang to the rain as it crept into her mouth, minerals and ozone on her tongue.
-Her cigarette, soaked and battered, broke apart, spilling it’s innards.
-Loose shreds of tobacco washed down her hand, the tatters of paper clinging to her fingers.
+She pulled her legs up onto the sill and, crouching, pressed her face into the liquid wind.

 “What the hell are you doing?”

-Alice turned, looking into the room from under her arm, still gripping the latch.
-Abe stood in the hall, lit from behind by a warm yellow glow.
-She closed the window, sat and wiped her hand on the sodden cushions beneath her.
+Alice let her head drop, looking back into the room from under her arm that still gripped the latch.
+Abe filled the doorway to the hall, lit from behind by a warm yellow glow.
+She rocked back and, closing the window, she sat, wiping her hand on the sodden cushions beneath her.

-Abe stepped into the room, resting his over stuffed suitcase against the door frame as best he could.
+Abe stepped into the room, leaning his over-stuffed suitcase against the door frame with some effort.

 “Well I still think you’re overreacting.
 Everyone makes mistakes.
 I just-”